Table of contents

-One of the services that provide both cloud space for data and the entire set of web applications for data processing is Google Workspace.
+One of the services that provide cloud storage for data and the complete set of web applications for communication and file editing is Google Workspace.

 Google Workspace in the light of regulations

-We undertake the subject of Google Workspace compliance with applicable regulations because of to the fact that, as an official Google partner, we often receive questions related to this issue.
-We implement this universal suite of office applications on a daily basis in companies from many industries – including those they concern special restrictions on the protection of processed information.
-Thanks to this, we know what actions are taken by, among others, financial institutions, educational institutions and medical portals to ensure the security of data of their employees and clients in Google Workspace.
+We undertake the subject of Google Workspace compliance with applicable regulations because we often receive questions related to this issue as an official Google Cloud partner.
+We implement this universal suite of office applications daily in companies from various industries – including those that need to be concerned with special restrictions on the protection of processed information.
+Thanks to a wide range of customers, we know what actions are taken by, among others, financial institutions, educational institutions, and medical portals to ensure the security of data processed in Google Workspace.

-To begin with, we will dispel some basic doubts: there are no legal restrictions against using Google Workspace for business.
+To begin with, we will dispel some fundamental doubts: there are no legal restrictions against using Google Workspace for business.
 In the light of the GDPR, a company using a cloud service is a personal data controller, and a cloud computing provider is a data processor.
-Google provides its customers with risk prevention tools and holds international security certificates.
+Google supplies its customers with risk prevention tools and holds international security certificates.

-However, we would like to remind you that the data controller is responsible for assessing each time whether the technical and organizational measures taken by the processor in connection with data processing are sufficient and adequate to the manner and type of personal data being processed.
+However, remember that you, as the data controller, are responsible for assessing whether the technical and organisational measures taken by the processor in connection with data processing are sufficient and adequate for the manner and type of personal data you’re processing.

-So what makes the data processing processes in the company get out of control?
+So what could make the data processing procedures in the company get out of control?

-The boundaries between what is allowed and what enters dangerous areas are defined by many European, local and specialised regulations.
+Various European, local, and specialised regulations define the boundaries between what is allowed in the cloud and what enters dangerous areas.
 Therefore, it is worth knowing the basic risk factors:

-- Badly structured contract between a cloud service provider and a data controller,
+- A poorly structured contract between a cloud service provider and a data controller;

-A bug, attack, theft or random accident can cause data leakage in both private and public infrastructure, so use all available preventive measures.
+A bug, attack, theft, or random accident can cause data leakage in private and public infrastructure, so use all available preventive measures.

 How do you stay in control of your data in the cloud?

-Most doubts among entrepreneurs who consider outsourcing to cloud computing are the apparent lack of control.
-Insufficient information on operations that take place in the cloud is a huge risk, especially for companies from the medical and financial industries.
+The apparent lack of control is the most prevalent doubt among entrepreneurs who consider outsourcing to a public cloud.
+Insufficient information on operations in the cloud is a considerable risk, especially for companies in the medical and financial industries.